hussainmuffallal/Blog-Project/README.md

 - **Bootstrap**: The website design utilizes Bootstrap, which is licensed under the MIT License.

 ## Acknowledgments:
-- I would like to express my sincere gratitude to Teran Subasinghe (My mentor)
+- I would like to express my sincere gratitude to <a href="https://github.com/teran-s">Teran Subasinghe</a> (My mentor)

 # Contact: